scalar/scalar/packages/scalar.aspnetcore/README.md

 }
 ```

-That’s it! 🎉 With the default settings, you can now access the Scalar API reference at `/scalar/v1` in your browser, where `v1` is the default document name.
+That’s it! 🎉 With the default settings, you can now access the Scalar API reference at `/scalar` to see the API reference for the `v1` document.
+Alternatively, you can navigate to `/scalar/{documentName}` (e.g., `/scalar/v2`) to view the API reference for a specific document.

 ## Configuration

-For a full configuration guide, including OAuth integration and custom settings, refer to the [dotnet integration documentation](https://github.com/scalar/scalar/blob/main/documentation/integrations/dotnet.md).
+For a full configuration guide and examples, including OAuth integration and custom settings, refer to the [dotnet integration documentation](https://github.com/scalar/scalar/blob/main/documentation/integrations/dotnet.md).

 ## Development

+### Local

 1. Download [.NET 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)
 2. Jump to the package folder: `cd packages/scalar.aspnetcore`